-Contributed by: Michael Hanson, Keith Robinson, Sam Stevens and Kyle Masters, Carey Olsen Bermuda Limited
+Contributed by: Michael Hanson, Keith Robinson, Sam Stevens, Kyle Masters and Henry Tucker, Carey Olsen Bermuda Limited

-Carey Olsen Bermuda Limited has one of the largest dispute resolution and litigation practices in the island, comprising 15 fee earners who represent clients across a range of contentious and non-contentious matters.
+Carey Olsen Bermuda Limited has the largest dispute resolution and litigation practice in Bermuda, comprising 20 fee earners who represent clients across a range of contentious and non-contentious matters.
 The firm is widely recognised for its expertise in both international and domestic cases, including corporate, commercial and civil disputes; investment funds; banking, financial services and trusts litigation; restructuring and insolvency; fraud and asset tracing claims; employment; and family law matters.
 Many of the dispute resolution and litigation practice's cases have established judicial precedents that are referred to in jurisdictions around the world.
 In 2019, Carey Olsen established a Bermuda-law offering in Hong Kong to offer Bermuda dispute resolution legal services to clients in the Asian time zone.
 The firm advises on Bermuda, British Virgin Islands, Cayman Islands, Guernsey and Jersey law across a global network of nine international offices.